darryldecode/SCM-Online-Course-Module/README.md

 ------------------------------------------------------------------
 STEP 1:

-Clone this repository: git@github.com:darryldecode/SCM-Online-Course-Module.git or download ZIP.
+Clone this repository or download ZIP.

 ------------------------------------------------------------------
 STEP 2: